A Tribute to Nathaniel Branden

 Great love can happen and does happen.

-Yet day after day I get emails from people who have given up on love.
+Yet many people say they have given up on love.

 I say, be honest with yourself about what you really want.
 And if what you want is romantic love, don't give up.